 “Fight me, any one of you if you dare.
 If you win, Philistines will be your slaves.
 If I win, your will be our slaves.”
 So thundered Goliath.

 Nobody among the Israelites had a plan to beat this tall giant who could easily have trounced any WWE fighter .
 David found out the predicament, and offered to go and fight.
-Impressed by his boast of past adventures with lions and bears, or because he didn’t care for the life of a young harp playing bodyguard, or because he had no alternative.
+Impressed by his boast of tall tales of adventures with lions and bears, or because he didn’t care for the life of a young harp playing bodyguard, or because he had no alternative.
 Saul, himself fitted David with armoured coats and other parapherelia – but no sword – to fight the battle with the ancient massive version of a gladiator.

 Michael Angelo shows an uncircumcised David who went to fight in the nude.
 It’s not clear who – the Bible or Michael – is right.
 In any case, David had no use for the armor and he had no sword.
 He stood at a distance from the giant, loaded his catapult with one of the stones he had brought with him in a pouch, aimed and fired.
 It hit the uncircumcised Philistine who dropped dead without much ado.
 David then ran to the dead man, picked up the latter’s heavy sword and beheaded him.

 Philistines fled when their champion was dead; the brave and circumcised Israelites chased them and killed them with great flourish.
 Carcasses lay sprawled the way to the éntrance of Gath and the gates of Ekron’.
 Such a landscape filled pleasure in God’s heart, and he loved David even more.